-The Sydney Stingers are a competitive lesbian and gay water polo club in Sydney, Australia.
-Originally formed in October 2001 to represent Sydney in the 2002 Gay Games, the club is now incorporated and is a permanent fixture of the Sydney LGBTIQ sporting community, with two teams also playing in the NSW metropolitan competition.
+The Sydney Stingers are a competitive lesbian and gay water polo club in Sydney, Australia with two teams playing in the NSW metropolitan competition.
+Originally formed in October 2001 to represent Sydney in the 2002 Gay Games, the club is now incorporated and a permanent fixture of the Sydney LGBTIQ sporting community.

-The club’s mission is to provide an inclusive, friendly environment to learn and play water polo, train and socialise.
-Everyone is welcome regardless of experience, however to play a water polo game requires strong swimming skills and endurance.
-The club therefore encourages new and beginner players to join and actively develop and improve all the skills required.
-The club trains as a whole each Saturday morning at Ryde Aquatic Leisure Centre, plays competitively on Tuesday nights and runs an optional swimming squad each Wednesday or Thursday night at Cook & Philip Aquatic Centre in the city.
+The Stingers’ mission is to provide an inclusive, friendly environment to learn, play water polo, train and socialise.
+Anyone is welcome regardless of experience, although water polo requires strong swimming skills and endurance.
+We encourage any new and beginner players to join and actively develop the skills required.
+The club trains each Saturday morning at Ryde Aquatic Leisure Centre and holds its swim squad on Wednesday nights at Cook & Philip Aquatic Centre.

 For the current summer season – commencing 13 October 2015 – there are two Stingers teams competing Tuesday night in the NSW metropolitan league:

 Team A is an experienced group of players with solid water polo skills and intermediate/advanced levels of fitness.
 They work to develop advanced water polo techniques and compete in other State and International tournaments.

 Team B is for players developing core water polo skills and building their fitness levels while competing in a serious sport with a fun attitude.